MarcelGarus/glados/glados/README.md

 ...
 ```

-Glados detected that the invariant breaks if the input list contains a `43`.
+Glados detected that the property breaks if the input list contains a `43`.

 Let's actually add a more reasonable implementation for `max`: